-The present study was carried out in Aadhar Hospital located at Parwati Gaon, Pune under Department of Sharir Kriya, College of Ayurveda, Bharati Vidyapeeth, Pune and Maharashtra from January 2019 to August, 2019.
-The trial was conducted after getting approval from ethical committee vides Letter No.
+The present study was carried out in Aadhar Hospital located at Parwati Gaon, Pune under Department of Sharir Kriya, College of Ayurveda, Bharati Vidyapeeth, Pune, Maharashtra from January, 2019 to August, 2019.
+The trial was conducted after getting approval from ethical committee vide Letter No. BVDU/COA/46/2018-19.

-No. of

-BVDU/COA/46/2018-19.
 The voluntary written informed consent was sought from the trial participants before commencement of the trial.
-It was an observational study where in participants were evaluated for heart rate variability (HRV) before and after exercise.
-The sample size was 30 participants.
-The intervention consisted of aerobic exercise i.e. cycling and walking for 60 minutes three times a week for 8 weeks with follow- up at every fortnight.
+It was an observational study wherein participants were evaluated for HRV before and after exercise.
+The sample size was 30 participants aged 60 years and above.
+The intervention consisted of aerobic exercise i.e. cycling and walking for 60 minutes three times a week for 8 weeks with follow-up at every fortnight.

-Inclusion criteria was participants in the age group of 45 years and above of both sexes and exclusion criteria consisted of participants suffering from any systemic disorder; especially cardiac problems; pregnant and lactating women and non-compliance of study protocol for one visit.
+Inclusion criteria was participants in the age group of 45 years and above of both sexes and exclusion criteria consisted of participants suffering from any systemic disorder; especially cardiac problems; pregnant and lactating women, and non-compliance of study protocol for one visit.

-The study parameters included determination of Doshaja Prakruti using Ayu Soft software in the target population15; calculating heart rate variability (HRV) using RR interval of ECG16; studying effect of exercise on heart rate variability (HRV) using Modified Baecke Questionnaire17 and effect of exercise on heart rate variability (HRV) using Lawton Broody Index18 in the study participants.
+The study parameters included determination of Doshaj Prakruti using AyuSoft software in the target population, [15] calculating heart rate variability (HRV) using RR interval of ECG, [16] studying effect of exercise on HRV using Modified Baecke Questionnaire [17] and effect of exercise on HRV using Lawton Broody Index^[18] in the study participants.
 The data on these parameters were collected before and after the trial.